tosiron/jazznet/README.md

  * [Contact](#contact)
  </details>

 The jazznet dataset is a dataset containing 162520 labeled piano patterns: chords, arpeggios, scales, and chord progressions, and their inversions in all keys of the 88-key piano.
 This results in ~95GB and more than 26K hours of audio.
-The patterns are guided by the jazz piano genre, but encompass other genre, like country, pop, blues, etc.
+The patterns are guided by the jazz piano genre, but encompass other genres, like country, pop, blues, etc.

 The figure below depicts the taxonomy of the dataset.